 Citation with stable link: Philip A. Harland, 'Taurians and Greeks: Clement of Alexandria [III] on human sacrifice (late second century CE),' Ethnic Relations and Migration in the Ancient World, last modified January 17, 2023, http://philipharland.com/Blog/?p=12573.

-Ancient authors: Various authors in Clement of Alexandria (late second century CE), Exhortation to the Greeks 3.36-37 (link to Greek text and full translation).
+Ancient authors: Various authors in Clement of Alexandria (late second century CE), Exhortation to the Greeks 3.36-37 (link).

 Comments: In the first post on Clement’s Exhortation to the Greeks (link), I have clarified the overall purpose of Clement’s work, which is to undermine, and call for the abandonment of, Greek ancestral customs and the acceptance of the Hebrew prophets’ direction towards Jesus.
 In this section, Clement tries to associate Greek ancestral customs with the most abhorent and barbarous rites imaginable to a Greek, namely human sacrifice.
 He does so by ambiguously claiming that the human sacrifices of the Taurians (usually a subset of Scythians) were in fact human sacrifices to a Greek deity, or Greek lower spirit (daimōn) as Clement likes to express things, Artemis.
 Clement then compiles a number of other ritual practices that can be twisted to suggest Greeks participating in human sacrifice, and he cites a number of Greek ethnographic writers to support the claim.

 Clement of Alexandria ethnographic series (primarily dealing with Exhortation to the Greeks but also with Tapestries) in order: